 In this blog post, we have covered details about the cost of ERP and factors that influence the price.

 We have also provided tips on keeping costs down without compromising on features or functionality.
-Hoping this article was of help.
+We hope this article was of help.